drocheam/optrace/docs/source/usage/elements.rst

    :math:`d` and :math:`d_\text{e}` for a convex lens, a concave lens and a meniscus lens

-While for a convex lens using the :python:`de` is most comfortable, for concave or meniscus lenses the thickness at the optical axis :python:`d` proves more useful.
+While for a convex lens using the :python:`de` is most comfortable, for concave or meniscus lenses the thickness at the optical axis :python:`d` proves to be more useful.
-For instance, a concave lens can be defined like this:
+For instance, a concave lens can be defined with:

 .. testcode::